Maintaining your dental hygiene is a high-maintenance job. There are many things to consider when thinking about how to keep your mouth healthy.

 Most people brush at some time in the morning, whether it be as soon as they wake up or after breakfast.
 The other common time for brushing is before bed.

 If you brush your teeth after breakfast, the recommendation is to wait an hour after you eat to do so.
 Acidic foods like citrus weaken a tooth’s enamel.
 Brushing too soon after eating something acidic can remove the enamel from your teeth.
+For more information on how to brush your teeth, you can seek dental care by the dentist in Port Hueneme.

 As silly as it may sound, there are certain techniques that are better than others when it comes to proper teeth brushing.